goto40/self-dsl/docs/xtext_xtend.md

   * "filter(LAMBDA)" filters the list using the "LAMBDA" as selector (if the LAMBDA returns true, the element is returned).
   * "map(LAMBDA)" transforms each element using the "LAMBDA".
-  * Functions expecting a lambda can be called ommiting the brackets "(...)".
+  * Functions expecting a lambda can be called omitting the brackets "(...)".
   * Lambda have the following syntax
-     * "[a | a.name]" is the same as "[name]" or "[it.name]" ("it" is the default parametername).
+     * "[a | a.name]" is the same as "[name]" or "[it.name]" ("it" is the default parameter name).
-     * "return" can be ommited: the last command yields the return value.
+     * "return" can be omitted: the last command yields the return value.